hubtype/botSON/source/index.html.md

 }
 ```

 A bot is composed by states.
 Each state has a `label`, a `next_step` and usually an `output` or `input` (or both).
 When the bot enters a state, the first thing it does is to send the `output` (if there's one) to the user, then awaits for the user input if there's an `input` section.
 Finally it jumps to the state defined in the expression `next_step`.
-The state 'exit' indicates the end of the session, if the user talks again then a new session will start from the 'initial' state.
+The state 'exit' indicates the end of the session, if the user talks again then a new session will start from the state defined in 'initial_state'.

-There's only one mandatory state: 'initial', which indicates the beginning of the conversation flow.
-The initial state must have an `input` section that captures the first interaction from user.
-The 'initial' state is different from the other states as the `input` statement is evaluated before the `output`, while the usual execution is `output` first, then `input`.

 When the bot enters a state with no `input`, it just sends the `output` (if any) and jumps to `next_state` immediatelly.
 It is possible to chain several state jumps without any `input`, the bot will just send all the outputs consecutively until it reaches a state with an `input` statement, then it will pause until the user sends a new message.